espressif/esp-skainet/examples/noise_suppression/README.md

 (See the [README.md](../README.md) file in the upper level 'examples' directory for more information about examples.)

 This example takes the audio data collected by the microphone through noise suppression to obtain 16KHz, 16bit, mono audio data, and immediately outputs the noise-reduced data.
-The user can select whether the noise suppression is turned on by pressing the "Mode" button on the LyraT_Mini development board.
+The user can select whether the noise suppression is turned on by pressing the "Mode" button on the LyraT_Mini development board or ESP32-LyraT V4.3 board.

 ## How to use this example

 ### Hardware Required

 - This example can run on ESP32-LyraT-Mini board and an external speaker connected to the board.
-For more information about ESP32-LyraT-Mini, please see [ESP32-LyraT-Mini Getting Started Guide](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat-mini.html).
+For more information about ESP32-LyraT-Mini, please see [ESP32-LyraT-Mini Getting Started Guide](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat-mini.html) or [ESP32-LyraT V4.3 Getting Started Guide](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat.html)

 - headphone